SinghalLab/incura/README.md

 mamba activate snakemake
 ```

-### Configuration
+### 2. Configuration
 Make sure to change the organism in the config file according to your needs.
-And if not mouse or human, add a valid download link for a reference genome.
+If you would like to run InCURA on a custom organism, set the "organism" variable in the config file accoerdingly and add a valid download link for a reference genome.

 <img width="953" height="368" alt="Screenshot 2025-09-15 at 13 51 03" src="https://github.com/user-attachments/assets/1c67afe3-1f57-47c8-8d11-b69ed013132f" />